PixarAnimationStudios/OpenSubdiv/python/README.md

 # Instructions

 The OpenSubdiv Python wrapper has been tested with Python 2.6 and Python 2.7.
-Make sure you have the numpy module installed before you begin.
+Make sure you install SWIG and numpy before you begin.

-First, try building the extension with:
+CMake builds the extension like this:

-    ./setup.py build osddir='../build/lib'
+    ./setup.py build --osddir='../build/lib' --build-platlib='../build/python'

-You'll need to replace `../build/lib` with the folder that has `libosdCPU.a` et al.
+If you invoke this manually, you'll need to replace `../build/lib` with the folder that has `libosdCPU.a`.

-This creates a build folder with a platform-specific subfolder, such as:

-    ./build/lib.macosx-10.8-intel-2.7

 Next, try out the unit tests: